Wally Olins

-Wallace Olins CBE (19 December 1930 – 14 April 2014) was a British practitioner of corporate identity and branding.
-He co-founded Wolff Olins and Saffron Brand Consultants and was the chairman of both.
-Olins advised many of the world's leading organisations on identity, branding, communication and related matters including 3i, Akzo Nobel, Repsol, Q8, The Portuguese Tourist Board, BT, Renault, Volkswagen, Tata and Lloyd's of London.
-He acted as advisor both to McKinsey and Bain.
-He pioneered the concept of the nation as a brand and has worked on branding projects for a number of cities and countries, including London, Mauritius, Northern Ireland, Poland, Portugal, and Lithuania.
+Wallace Olins CBE (19 December 1930 – 14 April 2014) was a British branding consultant specializing in corporate identity and branding.
+He co-founded Wolff Olins and Saffron Brand Consultants and served as chairman of both.
+Olins advised organisations on identity, branding, communication and related matters, including 3i, Akzo Nobel, Repsol, Q8, the Portuguese Tourist Board, BT, Renault, Volkswagen, Tata and Lloyd's of London.
+He also advised McKinsey and Bain.
+He pioneered the concept of the nation as a brand and worked on branding projects for a number of cities and countries, including London, Mauritius, Northern Ireland, Poland, Portugal and Lithuania.

 Biography

 Olins was educated at Highgate School in north London.
-After studying history at St. Peter's College, Oxford he went into advertising in London.
+After studying history at St Peter's College, Oxford, he went into advertising in London.
 His first big job was as head of the agency that became Ogilvy and Mather in Mumbai, where he lived for five years.

 He returned to London and in 1965 co-founded Wolff Olins with Michael Wolff, and was the chairman.
 He founded Saffron Brand Consultants in 2001 with Jacob Benbunan, an ex-colleague from Wolff Olins.

 He was a visiting professor at many Business Schools around the world and spoke on branding and communications issues globally.

+Death

-Olins died at the age of 83 on 14 April 2014.
+Olins died on 14 April 2014, aged 83.